 - BEd degree, and a minimum of a mid-B (73-76.9%) average in a Bachelor's degree or its equivalent

 Completed applications (including submission of transcripts and references) are due by January 15.
 Students are considered for September admission.
-Though not required, we strongly encourage applicants reach out to potential supervisors.
+We strongly encourage applicants to reach out to potential supervisors.

 Late applications will be accepted from domestic applicants until April 15, including the submission of all supporting documentation, if there is space remaining in the program.
 This extension does not apply to international applicants.

 To be competitive for admission to the MEd program, applicants who are not Canadian citizens or permanent residents of Canada must provide evidence of:

 - Successful completion of a four-year undergraduate degree program related to the field of education with no less than a grade point average of “A” or 85%.

 - Two or more years of full-time professional experience in the field of education.

 - Have research interests in an area that matches the core faculty research interests at the Faculty of Education.
 Please clearly indicate in your online application why you consider the Faculty to be a good fit to pursue your proposed research.